 The following table shows information regarding ownership of the shares of common stock held by the selling stockholder.
-The selling stockholder received the shares of our common stock being registered in connection with our acquisition of Yves Veggie Cuisine Inc. on June 8, 2001.
+We issued the shares of our common stock being registered in connection with our acquisition of substantially all the assets in the United States and the United Kingdom of Imagine Foods, Inc. and Imagine Foods (UK) Limited, which we completed on December 2, 2002.